 Welcome to Wake Young Women's Leadership Academy!
-The 2019 - 2020 school year brings new staff, new friends, and new experiences for all students.
+The 2020-2021 school year brings new staff, new friends, and new experiences for all students.
 Whether you are new to WYWLA or a continuing student, we welcome you to what will be another exciting and successful year.

-We prepared this agenda to assist you with organizing and prioritizing your daily and weekly assignments.
+We prepared this to assist you with organizing and prioritizing your daily and weekly assignments.
 It also serves as a helpful reference for parents who want to provide academic support at home.
-This student agenda contains important information regarding school policies and procedures that you will need to know throughout the year.
-We strongly encourage you and your parents to review the information in this agenda together.
+We strongly encourage you and your parents to review the information together.
 We also encourage you to review the WCPSS Parent/Student Handbook and the Saint Augustine's University Student Handbook which can be found online.
-By becoming familiar with school, district, and university policies, you will understand the high academic and personal expectations we hold for all students.
+By becoming familiar with school, district, and university policies, you will better understand the high academic and personal expectations we hold for all students.